Edna-Pallares/the-acme-store/README.md

 destroyFavorite - deletes a favorite in the database

-Your Express Application (server/index.js) Should Have the Following RESTFUL Routes
+Express Application (server/index.js) Should Have the Following RESTFUL Routes

-You can test your routes by using curl or POSTMAN
+Test routes by using curl or POSTMAN

 GET /api/users - returns array of users